Charley-Mann/blog.camunda.org/content/post/2019/06/camunda-bpm-7120-alpha1-released.md

 ## What's Next?

-This is the fourth alpha release on the road to **Camunda BPM 7.11** (due May 31, 2019).
+This is the fisrt alpha release on the road to **Camunda BPM 7.12** (due November 30, 2019).
 Please have a look at our [roadmap](https://camunda.com/learn/community/#roadmap) for what's still to come.

 ## Your Feedback Matters!